 Department of Neurodiagnostics

-The Neurodiagnostic Department at Children’s Hospital of Philadelphia (CHOP) is committed to provide Neurodiagnostic testing which includes routine electroencephalograms, video ambulatory studies, evoked Potentials and long-term monitoring studies to detect neurological abnormalities in children.
-An electroencephalogram (EEG) is a neurophysiologic technique primarily used in the evaluation of epilepsy (or possible epilepsy), but it may also be recommended for headaches, behavioral disturbances, attention disorders, learning problems, language delay, developmental delay, fainting spells, and strokes.
+The Neurodiagnostic Department at Children’s Hospital of Philadelphia (CHOP) provides neurodiagnostic testing which includes routine electroencephalograms (EEGs), video ambulatory EEG studies, evoked potentials, and long-term EEG monitoring studies in our Epilepsy Monitoring Unit (EMU) and intensive care units.
+An EEG is a neurophysiologic technique primarily used in the evaluation of epilepsy (or possible epilepsy), but it may also be recommended other conditions.

 Who We Are

-At CHOP, the Department of Neurodiagnostics includes more than 30 electroencephalographic technologists who provide specialized, expert care to all patient populations at the hospital and within CHOP's Specialty Care Network.
-We work closely with the Division of Neurology, the Division of Neurosurgery and neurology researchers.
+The Department of Neurodiagnostics includes more than 30 electroencephalographic technologists who provide specialized and expert care to all patients at the hospital, CHOP's Specialty Care Network, and numerous affiliated hospitals.
+We work closely with the Division of Neurology, the Division of Neurosurgery, and neurology researchers.

-Our electroencephalographic technicians are graduates from accredited programs by the American Society of Neurodiagnostic Technologists (ASET).
-They are credentialed by ABRET-Neurodiagnostic Credentialing and Accreditation.
+Our Electroencephalographic Technicians are graduates from accredited programs by the American Society of Neurodiagnostic Technologists (ASET) and they are individually accredited by ABRET-Neurodiagnostic Credentialing and Accreditation.

 Outpatient Neurodiagnostic EEG Laboratory, located on the 10th floor of the Buerger Center for Advanced Pediatric Care

-Inpatient Neurodiagnostic EMU (Epilepsy Monitoring Unit), located on the 9th floor of the Hospital in University City
+Inpatient Neurodiagnostic EMU (Epilepsy Monitoring Unit), located on the Neuroscience Unit of the Philadelphia Hospital.

 Recruitment & Retention